similie/foreshadow-api/readme.md

 Ensure Redis is installed and running to enable caching.

-Foreshadow API is designed to deliver high-performance weather forecasts tailored specifically to your application's geographical needs.
+4Shadow API is designed to deliver high-performance weather forecasts tailored specifically to your application's geographical needs.

 ## Contributions & Community

 Want to help build the future of weather insights?
 We're open-source and community-driven!

-Check out our [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidance on how you can contribute to Parabl Foreshadow and make the world a bit safer, one forecast at a time!
+Check out our [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidance on how you can contribute to Parabl 4Shadow and make the world a bit safer, one forecast at a time!

 ## Contributors

-Huge thanks to our awesome contributors for helping Parabl Foreshadow shine! _(Your name could be here—come join us!)_
+Huge thanks to our awesome contributors for helping Parabl 4Shadow shine! _(Your name could be here—come join us!)_

 ## About Similie